Build your CI/CD with AWS CodePipeline and Elastic Beanstalk

 a.
 Go to CodePipeline service, click on “create pipeline” and name it accordingly.

 c.
 Next step is to build the code.
-In a complete CI/CD process, there should be a proper build process which can build a package.
-Once the build process is completed then we have the whole deploy process.
+In a complete CI/CD process, there should be a proper build process that can build a package.
+Once the build process is completed, then we have the whole deploy process.
 But in our case, we are using a simple PHP application we won’t need any build process.
 So select “Nobuild” as the build provider from the drop-down menu.
-If you do need a build step however you have multiple options like Jenkins, CodeBuild, Solano CI, etc.
+If you do need a build step, however, you have multiple options like Jenkins, CodeBuild, Solano CI, etc.

 d.
 Select the deployment provider.
 In our case, it will be Amazon Elastic Beanstalk.
 Name the application and the environment accordingly.

 e.
 Select the service role.
 If a Service role is not present, then create a new role and click on “next” and then click on “create pipeline”.

 f.
 After your pipeline is created, the pipeline status page will appear.
 And the pipeline will automatically start to run.
 You can see the progress as well as success and failure messages as the pipeline performs each action.

 To make sure your pipeline is running successfully, monitor the progress of the pipeline as it moves through each stage.
 The status of each stage will change from “No executions yet” to “In Progress” and then to either “Succeeded” or “Failed”.
 The pipeline should complete the first run within a few minutes.

 g.
 Open the Beanstalk URL, and you will be able to see the updated code.